Cloud Hosted Versus On Premises – Complete Cost Comparison

 In today’s rapidly evolving IT landscape, businesses face a pivotal decision: whether to host their infrastructure in the cloud or maintain it on-premises.
 Cloud-hosted solutions offer scalability, flexibility, and reduced upfront costs, while on-premises setups promise control, security, and long-term cost predictability.
 Both models have their merits, and the choice often hinges on an organisation’s size, regulatory environment, and operational priorities.

 However, the lines between these two models are becoming increasingly blurred.
 Software vendors and service providers are aggressively shifting toward subscription-based pricing—even for traditionally on-premises products.
 This trend complicates cost comparisons, as on-premises deployments now often include recurring licensing fees, support contracts, and hybrid cloud integrations.
 What was once a straightforward capital expenditure versus operational expenditure debate now demands a deeper analysis of total cost of ownership, vendor lock-in, and long-term scalability.
+Premise software, the traditional model, is typically deployed on local infrastructure, offering direct control and security but requiring significant upfront investment and ongoing maintenance.

 However, the landscape has shifted dramatically in recent years.
 Inflationary pressures, the hybridisation of software platforms—especially from vendors like Microsoft—and the growing demand for robust cybersecurity have all contributed to a change in our recommendations.
 Today, we find ourselves suggesting cloud services for the majority of our clients.
 And frankly, we’re often surprised to see that cloud pricing can be comparable to—or even more affordable than—traditional on-premises setups.